cu-devclub/CUGrader/Frontend/grader-frontend/src/lib/api/readme.md

 ## Known issues
 - At `/instructor`, on initial page load, the `src` property of class card header image are not repatch by react hydration process.
 It will correct itself after doing some client side navigation (e.g. click a link to go to another page then come back)
 - No permission checking (yet)
+- some path expected nested formdata which is impossible and will cause build failure